 The annual festival of the temple is celebrated in Feb / Mar and the Utharaseeveli festival is celebrated for one day on Mar / Apr.

 Lake & Backwaters

-Boat cruise is the best mode in Periyar Wildlife Sanctuary to watch the wildlife from a close distance.
-Boating in Thekkady is arranged by the Kerala Tourism Development Corporation (KTDC) in the Periyar Lake and is one of the most popular things to do here as part of Kerala Tour Packages.
+Boat Cruise is the best mode in Periyar Wildlife Sanctuary to watch the wildlife from a close distance.
+Boating in Periyar Lake is arranged by the Kerala Tourism Development Corporation (KTDC) and is one of the most popular things to do in Thekkady.
 The lake was formed by Mullaperiyar Dam constructed in 1895.
 The land surrounding the lake is commonly frequented by wildlife.

-Elephants are the most common wildlife you can see on the shores of the reservoir.
+Elephants are the most common wildlife you can see on the shores of the reservoir while boating in the lake as part of Thekkady holiday packages.
 Apart from Elephants, the sight of Wild Boar and Sambar Deer is also possible.
 The upper deck in the boat is best for wildlife viewing.
 The tickets for boating is issued at Thekkady Boating Point which is 4.5 Km from Kumily Bus Stand.
-The boats are mostly crowded and better to come early and allocate good amount of buffer time for boating.
-Early morning .....
+The boats are mostly crowded and better to come early and allocate a good amount of buffer time for boating. .....

 Elephant rides are famous in Periyar Wildlife Sanctuary.
 The elephant rides through the spice gardens are arranged by Elephant Junction.
 This park is situated 4 Km away from Kumily Bus Stand.
 It offers a rare opportunity to experience the safari on an Elephant through a Spice Plantation where the gentle breeze refresh ones, with the spice scented air.